Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 uptake.
 The inline Git diff, like many UI changes, will have 100% uptake immediately but won't reveal anything about value delivered.

-For code that prevents negative affects like downtime, security breaches or poor architecture / technical debt using an existing customers metric is even more difficult.
+For code that prevents negative affects like downtime, security breaches or poor architecture / technical debt, using an existing customers metric is even more difficult.
 You would only be able to react to very bad events.

 Even if you are working for a single client, using customer feedback to evaluate your process and communication tools